Edward Everett Horton: Radio and television

-In 1962, he portrayed the character Uncle Ned in three episodes of Dennis the Menace.
-In 1965, he guest-starred in an episode of The Cara Williams Show and also played the medicine man, Roaring Chicken, in F Troop.
-He echoed this role, portraying Chief Screaming Chicken, on Batman as a pawn to Vincent Price's Egghead.
+In 1962, Horton portrayed the character Uncle Ned in three episodes of Dennis the Menace.
+In 1965, he guest-starred in an episode of The Cara Williams Show.
+He was memorably featured in the Western / U.S. Cavalry spoof F Troop (1965 and 1966) as "Roaring Chicken", medicine man of the neighboring non-hostile but cowardly Hekawi Indian tribe.
+This series, set after the American Civil War, starred Forrest Tucker, Larry Storch, and Ken Berry as soldiers at fictional Fort Courage.
+Horton thoroughly enjoyed the premise, as he related to reporter Margaret McManus: "I don't watch much television.
+I mean, if you have the thing on, you have to get up from your comfortable chair to turn it off.
+A nuisance.
+But I'm going to watch F Troop.
+I'll watch it if it kills me."

+Two years later Horton echoed this "funny Indian" role on Batman as "Chief Screaming Chicken", a pawn of guest villain Vincent Price's "Egghead".

 Personal life

-Edward Everett Horton never discussed his private life publicly, but in 1968 he granted an interview to writers Bernard Rosenberg and Harry Silverstein in which he reviewed his life and career, punctuated by self-effacing remarks ("Nobody's older than I am.
+Horton never discussed his private life publicly, but in 1968 he granted an interview to writers Bernard Rosenberg and Harry Silverstein in which he reviewed his life and career, punctuated by self-effacing remarks ("Nobody's older than I am.
 Oh, a few people are, but they are not in circulation").
 Published in 1970, the interview only skims through his personal relationships.
 Horton recalled that, rather than dating or nightclubbing, he would invite his female co-stars to attend parties he was throwing.
 "I never married.
 However, I have not given up hope.
 This is Leap Year [1968], you know."